 4. Queen’s University

-The Queen’s University is a public research university and one of the leading universities for computer science in Canada that was established by the Church of Scotland in 1841.
-The institution has produced fifty-seven Rhodes scholars and is affiliated with four Nobel Laureates.
+The Queen’s University is a public research university and one of the leading universities for computer science in Canada established by the Church of Scotland in 1841.
+The institution has produced 57 Rhodes scholars and is affiliated with four Nobel Laureates.
 It has five faculties and three schools including engineering, education, health sciences, and law and it is included in U15, a group of Canadian research-intensive universities.
 The Queen’s University ranks 240th in the QS World University Rankings 2022.

 The master’s degree offers three ways of completing the degree including research, project, and coursework.
-Unlike the project and coursework, the research option is funded and qualifies the student in continuing a Ph.
+Unlike the project and coursework, the research option is funded and qualifies the student to continue a Ph.
 D. study.
 The Ph.
 D. program involves a six-step process in completing the degree including finding a supervisor and topic proposal.
 In addition, students should meet the four requirements including a breadth requirement and a comprehensive examination.

 5. Carleton University